robertu94/libpressio/README.md

 LibPressio has a low level and high level set of python bindings.
 The low level bindings mirror the C interface as closely as possible.
-Where as the higher level bindings are based on `numcodcs` and may lack new or developing features from the C api, but are much more ergonomic and pythonic.
+Where as the higher level bindings are based on `numcodecs` and may lack new or developing features from the C api, but are much more ergonomic and pythonic.

 The recommended way to install them is with `spack install libpressio+python+mpi` in addition to enabling any variants for compressors such as `+sz+zfp` for SZ and ZFP.